Tech-denno/palmora-data-analysis/README.md

 In every region, males outnumber females, indicative of gender disparity that is consistent across geographic locations.
 The "Undisclosed" category though minimal, it is present in all three regions.

+1c.
+Gender Breakdown across Departments

+### Insight:
+Departments like Marketing, Training, Engineering, Business Development, and Human Resources show comparatively better gender balance.
+While departments such as Accounting, Sales, Support, Project Management, and Legal appear to be dominated by male.
+The presence of undisclosed gender entries in most departments should be highlighted to improve data completeness and better support HR policy evaluation.